-As the risk of cyber incidents for companies and organisations increases, how prepared are Small and Medium Enterprises (SMEs) to navigate and manage these?
+The risk of cyber incidents for Australian companies is on the rise, but how prepared are Small and Medium Enterprises (SMEs) to navigate and manage these risks?

-Chubb and YouGov conducted a survey of 300 SME senior business and IT leaders in August and September 2018.
-In this report ‘Too Small to Fail?’, we look at the types of cyber incidents SMEs in Hong Kong are facing, what their attitudes are towards these risks, and how they are managing the out-fall from incidents.
+Chubb and YouGov conducted a survey of 400 senior SME business and IT leaders in August and September 2018.
+In our report ‘Too Small to Fail?’, we look at the types of cyber incidents SMEs in Australia are facing, what their attitudes are towards these risks, and how they are managing the fallout from these incidents.

-SMEs also seem confident in managing a cyber incident – 65% believe that they can contain a breach within 12 hours – but responses seem to contradict that belief
+SMEs seem confident in managing a cyber incident, 87% believe they can overcome a cyber incident and 56% believe that they can contain an incident within 12 hours, but responses seem to contradict that belief;

 |The top three cyber incidents caused by internal factors were data loss or business interruption from system malfunction, technical fault and human error.|

 |SMEs largely feel that the Head of IT and/or the CEO should be responsible for cybersecurity.|